 Helping Children with Writing at Home

 Writing is an important skill for your child to master.
-A large part of a child achieving writing success is to help them to develop a love of writing.
-At Te Mata School we focus on the quality (interesting detail, vivid descriptions, great vocabulary) of what the child has written rather than the quantity (length).
-You can help your child improve their writing at home using the following tips.
+A large part of a child achieving writing success is to help them to develop a love of writing and words.
+At Te Mata School we focus on the quality (interesting detail, vivid descriptions, great vocabulary) of what the child has written rather than the quantity (length) which will come with time.

 • Help your child write about their heroes, sports events, tīpuna (ancestors), hobbies, and interests.
 This helps them stay interested in what they are writing about